-We have proved that for all permutations $\alpha \in \V$, the sum over all choices $f \in \F_p$ is exactly zero; notice that the computations we have done until this point are \emph{non-asymptotic}, they are true at fixed matrix sizes $n$ and $k$.
-We now interchange the sums over $(\alpha, \beta)$ and $f$, we replace $k=cn$ and we use the first order asymptotic for the Weingarten function:
+We have proven that for all permutations $\alpha\in\V$, the sum over all choices $f \in\F_p$ is exactly zero; notice that the computations we have carried out up to this point are \textit{nonasymptotic}; they are true at fixed matrix sizes $n$ and~$k$.
+We now interchange the sums over $(\alpha, \beta)$ and $f$, replace $k=cn$ and use the first-order asymptotic for the Weingarten function: